kecnry/distl/docs/api/Function.__init__.md

 Arguments
 ----------
-* `func` (callable function): the callable function to be called to sample the distribution.
+* `func` (callable function, or None): the callable function to be called to sample the distribution.
+If None, [Function.sample](Function.sample.md) will raise a TypeError.
+* `func_ppf` (callable function, or None): the callable function to be called when sampling from a ppf.
+If None, [Function.sample_ppf](Function.sample_ppf.md) will raise a TypeError.
 * `unit` (astropy.units object or None): the units of the provided values.
 * `label` (string or None): a label for the distribution.
 This is used for the x-label while plotting the distribution, as well as a shorthand